 Many civilians are mystified when it comes to the military, with knowledge limited to what they’ve seen in the movies or read in the news.
 And when it comes to hiring veteran talent, recruiters often struggle to understand how military skillsets translate into the civilian workplace.

 This series delivers basic information to help you better understand the military.
 Hopefully, it will provide insight to help you better connect with veteran candidates.

 In this article, we’ll start with the branches of service -- what they are, and what’s the difference between them.

-There are five branches of service, and each has a specific function:
+Traditionally, there are five branches of military, and each has a specific function:

 The mission of the Air Force is to “fly, fight, and win in air, space, and cyberspace.”
 In the civilian world, Air Force veterans bring very technical, highly specialized skillsets.
 The Air National Guard is also a part of the United States Air Force as a separate reserve component.